wit-impulse/wit-impulse/README.md

 Here are some of the projects I have worked on and shared on GitHub:

+- **Vas AI** : The Vas AI initiative is a unique endeavor aimed at developing a personalized artificial intelligence assistant, similar in function to ChatGPT.
 - **Quantum Computing**:
 - **Hyper Dimensional Computing**:
 - **Stock Prediction**:

 # 👀 Skills and Interests

-- Proficient in:  Python, C++, HTML/CSS, JavaScript, Bash
+- Proficient in:  Python, Go, C++, HTML/CSS, JavaScript, Bash
 - Interested in:  artificial intelligence, Data Science, Quantum Computing, Robotics

 # 📫 How to reach me